RizhaoCai/Awesome-FAS/README.md

 ---
-If you feel useful about this repo, please kindly cite my work in your publication.
+If you feel useful about this repo, please kindly cite and discuss my work in your publication.

   @article{cai2020drlfas,
       title={DRL-FAS: A Novel Framework Based on Deep Reinforcement Learning for Face Anti-Spoofing},